CaryLandholt/AngularFun/README.md

 3. `grunt prod` - will compile using optimizations.
 This will create one JavaScript file and one CSS file to demonstrate the power of [r.js](http://requirejs.org/docs/optimization.html), the build optimization tool for RequireJS.
 And take a look at the index.html file.
 Yep - it's minified too.

 ## Run It
+1. Compile the app using one of the above three options.
-1. Navigate to the root of the project
+2. Navigate to the root of the project
-2. `grunt server`
+3. `grunt server`
-3. Open the [app](http://localhost:3005/) in your browser to run the app
+4. Open the [app](http://localhost:3005/) in your browser to run the app

 ## Making Changes
 * `grunt dev` will watch for any CoffeeScript (.coffee), Less (.less), or .template file changes.
 When changes are detected, the files will be linted, compiled, and ready for you to refresh the browser.